jlhiskey/31-34-budget-tracker/README.md

 * should display the category's name and budget
 * should display a delete button
   * `onClick` the category should be removed from the application state
-* should display a CategoryForm
+* should display a ItemForm
   * `onComplete` the form should update the component in the application state

 #### Documentation